Posted by: Feet Banks

 3. Bike Like There’s No One Watching (because there probably isn’t)

 Autumn mountain biking is known for tacky conditions, less dust, more comfortable air temperatures, “hero dirt,” and way lest people on the trails and in the park.
-Even in the rain (or sometimes snow) Whistler die-hards keep pedaling and the Whistler Mountain Bike Park is open until October 8, 2012.
+Even in the rain (or sometimes snow) Whistler die-hards keep pedaling and the Whistler Mountain Bike Park is usually open until mid-October.
 Mud rules, greasy corners are fun, and filthy clothes and a dirty face only prove how much fun you had.

 4. Walk on Water